irdaislakhuafa/amartha-billing-engine/README.md

 This project is built with my SDK for Go Development [go-sdk](https://github.com/irdaislakhuafa/go-sdk) and started at 17 May 2025 after i answer the email ![alt text](image.png).

+## LIMITATION
+Because i have limited time, i can't implement all features that i want to implement.
+Here is the limitation:
+- User can only have 1 loan transaction until user pay it full
+- User can't have 2 loan transaction at the same time

 ## Usages
 This app use docker as container so it's easy to deploy, you don't need to configure anything if you already have docker installed in your machine.